-Our Emergency Management team continued to develop appropriate responses during the COVID-19 restrictions, including supporting the Waikato District Health Board at testing and vaccine sites.
-Civil Defence Management training was offered to staff to support resilience development and leadership in responding to incidents.
+Our Emergency Management Team continued to develop appropriate responses during the COVID-19 restrictions, including supporting the Waikato District Health Board at testing and vaccination sites.
+Civil Defence Emergency Management training was offered to staff to support resilience development and leadership in responding to incidents.

-The new customer portal was implemented by our Organisational Support team, and upgrades were made to the online payment gateway to enhance customer experience.
+The new online portal was implemented by our Organisational Support Team, and upgrades were made to the online payment gateway to enhance customer experience.